-Civil engineers have played a major role in modern civilisation as seen around.
+Civil engineers have played a major role in modern civilization as seen around.
 It is a little tough to get established in this field compared to the other disciplines.

 This is the discipline that teaches students designing, developing and testing vehicles and structures that are water-borne.
 Ships, boats, military vessels, submarines, oil rigs would all fall in this category.

 This is a type of mechanical engineering, but this study specifically looks at factors that condition the environment on the surface and underwater.
-As one of the most adventurous fields in engineering, marine engineering also offers great opportunities for students in sectors like Maritime organisations, defence, power generation etc.
+As one of the most adventurous fields in engineering, marine engineering also offers great opportunities for students in sectors like Maritime organizations, defense, power generation, etc.

 Also Read: Career Guidance for Engineering Students